-- 4.1a Policy Framework.
-The policy framework means the following plans and strategies:- - The Corporate Plan; - Crime and Disorder Reduction Strategy; - Plans and strategies which together comprise the Local Plan - Plan and strategies which together comprise the Housing Strategy - The Pay Policy b.
+- a.
+Policy Framework.
+The policy framework means the following plans and strategies: - i.
+The Corporate Plan; - ii.
+Crime and Disorder Reduction Strategy; - iii.
+Plans and strategies which together comprise the Local Plan - iv.
+Plan and strategies which together comprise the Housing Strategy - v.
+The Pay Policy b.
 Budget.
 The budget includes the allocation of financial resources to different services and projects, proposed contingency funds, setting the council tax and decisions relating to the control of the Council's borrowing requirement and the control of its capital expenditure.